mmm/slurm-on-gpus/example-isolated-gpu-cluster.md

-# Example - Running Slurm using GPUs on Google Cloud
+# Example - Running an isolated Slurm using GPUs on Google Cloud

 Here are some example template snippets used to spin up Google Cloud resources to run a Slurm cluster of GPUs on Google Cloud.